-However, Noboa immediately rejected Sunday’s exit poll results, saying he would wait for the official count to end.
+However, Noboa, a billionaire banana magnate, rejected Sunday’s early results, saying he would wait for the official count to end.

 He said in a television interview: “I know in my interior that I won.
 The electoral tribunal will give the official figure once it has finished the vote count.”